MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/delegated-admin.md

 ---
 title: Delegated admin access to Business Central online
-description: As the reselling partner, help customers manage their Business Central online, and provide them with technical support.
+description: Learn how to help customers easily manage their Business Central online and get the technical support they need as their reselling partner.
 author: jswymer
 ms.topic: conceptual
 ms.search.keywords: administration, tenant, admin, environment ms.date: 11/01/2024